oxford24/oxford24.github.io/local.md

 As well as the usual routes ([airbnb](https://www.airbnb.co.uk/oxford-united-kingdom/stays/apartments) and [booking sites](https://www.tripadvisor.co.uk/Hotels-g186361-Oxford_Oxfordshire_England-Hotels.html)) you can try [universityrooms](https://www.universityrooms.com/en-GB/city/oxford/home/).
 I will update this page if other routes emerge.

- Oxford is always busy.
+Please fill in [this form](https://forms.gle/jGCWfjG6N2QGM8vPA) if you would like to be notified if and when university accommodation becomes available.
 I am told that some university accommodation is likely to become available later in May once the undergraduate students decide when they are leaving.
-Please fill in [this form](https://forms.gle/jGCWfjG6N2QGM8vPA) if you would like to be notified if and when university accommodation becomes available.
 Please note nothing is guaranteed by filling in this form.

-Further afield, you could look at the bus routes.
-For example, the Pear Tree Park-and-Ride is a 10-15 minute bus ride and has a [Travelodge](https://www.tripadvisor.co.uk/Hotel_Review-g186361-d1027077-Reviews-Travelodge_Oxford_Peartree_Hotel-Oxford_Oxfordshire_England.html) and a [Holiday Inn](https://www.tripadvisor.co.uk/Hotel_Review-g186361-d226318-Reviews-Holiday_Inn_Oxford_an_IHG_Hotel-Oxford_Oxfordshire_England.html?m=19905), which could be cheaper options.
+The Oxford Pear Tree Park-and-Ride is a 10-15 minute non-stop bus ride and has a [Travelodge](https://www.tripadvisor.co.uk/Hotel_Review-g186361-d1027077-Reviews-Travelodge_Oxford_Peartree_Hotel-Oxford_Oxfordshire_England.html) and a [Holiday Inn](https://www.tripadvisor.co.uk/Hotel_Review-g186361-d226318-Reviews-Holiday_Inn_Oxford_an_IHG_Hotel-Oxford_Oxfordshire_England.html?m=19905), which could be cheaper options.